Enei Begaye - Executive Director / Film Producer / Website Designer / Organizer / Banner-Maker

 Jody is Han Gwich’in and an enrolled tribal member of the Native Village of Eagle and is a Doyon shareholder.
 Jody is a Sergeant Village Public Safety Officer, being the first female sergeant.
 She is currently the director of public safety at Tanana Chiefs Conference.
 In addition to Native Movement's board, Jody also serves on the Governor’s Tribal Advisory Council and has been appointed by Governor Walker to the Alaska Council on Domestic Violence and Sexual Assault.

 She is also an Ironman triathlete who has competed in triathlons around the country.
 She has been a dog musher and world traveler.
 Jody believes in maintaining a balance of her traditional culture and our modern world.
-Jody lives in Fairbanks with her three children, Isaiah, Quannah and Denali, all of whom accompany her on adventures in Alaska and around the world.
+Jody lives in Fairbanks with her three children.